thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 However, the effect wasn't significant enough to merit its use in the final version.
 The reversed order of operations was also found to remove too many legitimate lane pixels. `challenge_video_out2.mp4` is an example of video output using the reverse order of operations.
 This option can be enabled by commenting the lines 392-393 and uncommenting lines 396-397.
 This hack is probably not needed with a better gradient enhancement process.

-#### (c) Steerable filters
+### (c) Steerable filters

-Steerable filters are convolution kernels that can detect edges oriented at certain angles.
+Steerable filters[3] are convolution kernels that can detect edges oriented at certain angles.
 This might especially be useful in cases like the harder challenge video where the lane line is practically horizontal in some frames.

-#### (d) Different types of curve fits
+### (d) Different types of curve fits

 Euler spirals, also known as clothoids, are parametric curves whose curvature changes linearly with the independent variable.
 They are frequently used in highway engineering to design connecting roads, on and off ramps etc. These might be a better candidate curve to fit to the lane pixels rather than simple second order polynomials.

+## References

+[1] Juneja, M., & Sandhu, P. S. (2009).
+[Performance evaluation of edge detection techniques for images in spatial domain.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.457.535&rep=rep1&type=pdf) International Journal of Computer Theory and Engineering, 1(5), 614.

+[2] Yoo, H., Yang, U., & Sohn, K. (2013).
+[Gradient-enhancing conversion for illumination-robust lane detection.](https://pdfs.semanticscholar.org/2bce/94e1f0d921d6876cf346103f5f3e121bfdd8.pdf) IEEE Transactions on Intelligent Transportation Systems, 14(3), 1083-1094.

+[3] McCall, J. C., & Trivedi, M. M. (2006).
+[Video-based lane estimation and tracking for driver assistance: survey, system, and evaluation.](http://escholarship.org/uc/item/1bg5f8qd) IEEE transactions on intelligent transportation systems, 7(1), 20-37.

+[//]: # (References)

+[image1]: ./figures/fig1_undistort.png "Original and Undistorted images"
+[image2]: ./figures/fig2_warp_options.png "Warp options"
+[image3]: ./figures/fig3_edges.png "Thresholded Image"
+[image4]: ./figures/fig4_perspective.png "Warp Example"
+[image5]: ./figures/fig5_hist.png "Histogram"
+[image6]: ./figures/fig6_masks.png "Lane masks"
+[image7]: ./figures/fig7_result.png "Output"
+[video1]: ./project_video_out.mp4 "Project video output"
+[video2]: ./challenge_video_out2.mp4 "Challenge video output"